 1) Check that whatever theme or plugin you want to use is appropriate on a job to job basis.
 Remember there is no one size fits all magical solution to everything.

 2) Source themes and plug ins from experienced and reputable developers.
+A terrific theme company is Elegant Themes.

 3) Watch the industry trends and see where the growth areas are.